fluxcd/flux2/docs/cmd/flux_bootstrap.md

 ```
       --context string      kubernetes context to use
-      --kubeconfig string   path to the kubeconfig file (default "~/.kube/config")
+      --kubeconfig string   absolute path to the kubeconfig file
   -n, --namespace string    the namespace scope for this operation (default "flux-system")
       --timeout duration    timeout for this operation (default 5m0s)
       --verbose             print generated objects